many floating clocks showing different times

 The American Diabetes Association recommends a pre-meal blood glucose level of 80-130 mg/dL.1

-Before bed
+Before bedtime

-Knowing your number before bed can assist you in screening for low blood glucose (this is an important consideration if you take insulin or an oral medication that increases your risk for low blood sugar).
-Your doctor may advise to eat additional carbohydrates at bedtime if your blood glucose is below a specified number.
+Knowing your number before bed can assist you in screening for low blood glucose (this is an essential consideration if you take insulin or an oral medication that increases your risk for low blood sugar).
+Your doctor may advise you to eat additional carbohydrates at bedtime if your blood glucose is below a specified number.

 At 2 am/middle of the night